Klaasen and Jansen star as Proteas rout England

 Markram’s and Miller’s wickets left the Proteas total on 243/5 in the 37th over, and exposed a lengthy lower order to a critical part of the innings.

-A few things worked in SA’s favour; Klaasen was still at the crease, Marco Jansen’s love for batting and the effect the heat was having on the English.
+A few things worked in South Africa’s favour: Klaasen was still at the crease, Marco Jansen’s love for batting and the effect the heat was having on the English.
 Having noticed that they were also suffering in the oppressive conditions, with the temperatures in Mumbai well over 30 °C, and the humidity suffocating, Klaasen began a stunning assault in the 42nd over, that flattened Jos Buttler’s men.

-It was a great way to bounce back after the loss against the NetherlandsAiden Markram

 Some of their bowlers and fielders were struggling with cramp, and leg-spinner Adil Rashid who produced an excellent spell, was finding breathing difficult.

 Not that it was any easier for Klaasen.
 “The conditions were brutal.
-It was propper heat that sapped all your energy,” he said afterwards.
+It was proper heat that sapped all your energy,” he said afterwards.

 He and Jansen shared a partnership of 151 for the sixth wicket off only 77 balls, dominating the English bowlers with some powerful striking.
 Klaasen often on his haunches and needing to take in fluids, regularly struck 12 fours and four sixes.